RasaHQ/rasa/docs/nlu/components.rst

 Tokenizers split text into tokens.
-If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, use these flags with any tokenizer:
+If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, use the following flags with any tokenizer:

 - ``intent_tokenization_flag`` indicates whether to tokenize intent labels or not.
 Set it to ``True``, so that intent labels are tokenized.